 You will choose two courses from a range including Advanced Management Accounting, Audit Practice, Comparative International Accounting and Accounting and Everyday Life.
 You will also complete an accounting-based research dissertation.

-4 Highers at AAAA (minimum) but typically AAAAA (first sitting preferred) plus English at National 5 at C and Maths at B.
+5 Highers at AAAAA (by end of S5 preferred) plus English at National 5 at C and Maths at B.

 4 Highers at ABBB (by end of S6) plus English at National 5 at C and Maths at B. Highers at BBB must be achieved at first sitting in S5.